AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Spring_2019.md

   def __init__(
           self,
           temp = 10 * u.degC, #estimated temp at IAAWTF
-          water_level_height = 7 * u.ft, #this is the height of the water in the UASB/height of the effluent. #NOTE: this leaves an extra foot of the 8 foot canister for safety. pipe_diam = 1.5 * u.inch, #diameter of the influent pipe n_elbows = 2, #the number of elbows in the influent pipe pipe_roughness = .0015 * u.mm, # PVC pipe roughness
+          pipe_diam = 1.5 * u.inch, #diameter of the influent pipe
+          n_elbows = 2, #the number of elbows in the influent pipe pipe_roughness = .0015 * u.mm, # PVC pipe roughness